lgbt-foundation/whitepaper/pinkpaper.md

 A token to address the needs of the LGBT community is proposed.
 This token will aggregate the economic strength of the LGBT community, which is estimated to be between 3%-6% of the global household wealth.
 The token leverages this economic power and blockchain technology to advance equal rights and full acceptance for all members of the LGBT+ community worldwide.
 Both macro- and microeconomic models are proposed to facilitate a sustainable token economy that will encourage early network adoption through launch partners.
 The token technical design enables scalable transaction throughput, while protecting identity for members of the LGBT community.
 A route-to-market through launch partners is discussed on a high level and analysis undertaken to increase the likelihood that  a viable economy will emerge.

+This Pink Paper is accompanied by the [White Paper](https://lgbt-token.org).
+The White Paper offers additional context and rationale on the opportunities and challenges concerning the LGBT community in general and the Pink Economy in particular.
+While not required, it it recommended to read both document.
+For your convenience we reduced the context to a minimum in this document.

 ## LGBT Economy Strength

 ### The size of the LGBT economy

-The estimated LGBT share of the global household wealth is $16 trillion (LGBT Capital, 2016) which constitutes a significant portion (6%) of the estimated global household wealth of $250 trillion (Credit Suisse, 2015).
+The estimated LGBT share of the global household wealth is $16 trillion ([LGBT Capital, 2016](http://www.lgbt-capital.com/docs/Estimated_LGBT-Wealth_(table)_-_May_2016.pdf)) which constitutes a significant portion (6%) of the estimated global household wealth of $250 trillion (Credit Suisse, 2015).
 The estimated global purchasing power of the LGBT economy in 2016 was between $2 trillion and $4.6 trillion (Peter Jordan (LGBT Consumer Trends), 2018).
 This represents a significant portion (4.7%) of the estimated global purchasing power of $115.6 trillion (World Bank, 2016).

 The geographical breakdown of this spending power is roughly proportional to the standard breakdown of total purchasing power, with Asian spending dominating all other markets (more than both the US and European Union combined).
 This is particularly relevant considering the size of Asian cryptocurrency markets and penetration of cryptocurrency technologies.
 In mid-2017, Asia was estimated to constitute 38% of all cryptocurrency users (Cambridge, 2017, p.109).
 However, it is difficult to ascertain how many of these users are speculative in nature.